deecaulcrick/next-blog/all-posts/how-to-build-an-adding-machine.md

 coverImage: "adding-machine.png"
 ---

 I've been engrossed in reading **[Code - The Hidden Language of Computer Hardware and Software by Charles Petzold](https://www.goodreads.com/en/book/show/44882)** for the past few days.
 Recently, I stumbled upon a chapter that finally clarified what my CSC 313 (Introduction to Design of Digital Systems) lecturer has been attempting to convey for a little over three months – how computers work.
 It was an ‘aha!’ moment for me, and now I'm excited to share with you what I've learned.
 I'll show you how to construct an Adding Machine – a fundamental model of computation.
-However, we won't be building a physical one (mostly due to financial constraints).
+However, we won't be building a physical one (mostly because I can't afford it).
 Instead, we'll create it in our minds and on paper.
 Let's delve into it.

 Disclaimer: The adding machine we're about to construct may seem rudimentary (think 1800s technology), as we're just starting to unravel these concepts and it will only be capable of adding 8-bit binary numbers.